Tanishgupta28/Deep-Learning_NeuMa/README.md

 ---

-## 📌 Overview
+##  Overview

 Traditional purchase prediction models rely on clickstream data and demographic profiles — they record the *what* but miss the *why*.
 This project bridges that gap by tapping directly into consumers' **neurological and physiological responses** during product evaluation.

 We solve a **binary classification problem**: *Will a user purchase a product?* — using two independent yet complementary pipelines:

-1. **🔬 Deep Learning Pipeline** — Bidirectional GRU with Attention mechanism on raw EEG + Eye-Tracking signals
+1. **Deep Learning Pipeline** — Bidirectional GRU with Attention mechanism on raw EEG + Eye-Tracking signals
-2. **📊 Machine Learning Pipeline** — XGBoost, CatBoost, and AdaBoost on structured tabular/numerical features
+2. **Machine Learning Pipeline** — XGBoost, CatBoost, and AdaBoost on structured tabular/numerical features

 > **Dataset:** [NeuMa Neuromarketing Dataset](https://doi.org/10.3389/fncom.2024.1516440) (Georgiadis et al., 2023) — 42 participants browsing FMCG supermarket brochures with simultaneous EEG and eye-tracking recording.

 ---

-## 🏆 Key Results
+##  Key Results

 <div align="center">